IBRI DIABETES CENTER (IDC) - CONSIDINE LAB

 IDC Director Dr. Robert Considine, who joined the IBRI in the fall of 2018, and his team continue to conduct research into better understanding diabetes and they are making progress on a number of fronts.

-With funding from the American Diabetes Association, Dr. Considine’s lab team continues to investigate how the brain responds to sweet taste, and how this response changes following gastric bypass surgery.
+With funding from the American Diabetes Association, Dr. Considine’s lab team continues to collaborate with Dr. David Kareken and his team at the Indiana University School of Medicine to investigate how the brain responds to sweet taste, and how this response changes following gastric bypass surgery.
 A reduction in subject preference for sweet taste following surgery has been reported, but the brain areas responsible for this effect are unknown.

 Using magnetic resonance imaging and the administration of sucrose to the tongue, the investigative team is measuring the activation of brain areas, including the primary gustatory cortex and reward areas.
 These studies may lead to a non-surgical solution to reduce the consumption of sweetened high-calorie foods and beverages.